ajbevau/everycal/readme.txt

 * Initial plugin creation

 == Upgrade Notice ==

+All versions of Every Calendar +1 are backward compatible at present.

 = 0.1-alpha0 =
 This is the first alpha development release there is no reason to upgrade yet.